Let’s uncover Zagreb, Croatia; one subtlety at a time.

 It’s built at the same place where once Medveščak Creek flowed separating the districts of Kaptol and Gradec.

-You can’t help but pause at an interesting bronze Statue of Marija Juric Zagorka, first Croatian female journalist and writer who’s known as the lady with a pungent pen.
+You can’t help but pause at an interesting bronze Statue of Marija Juric Zagorka, the first Croatian female journalist and writer who’s known as the lady with a pungent pen.

 Now, move north of Tkalčićeva to see Glyptotheque, one of Zagreb’s best-preserved industrial buildings, belongs to the Croatian Academy of Arts and Sciences now and showcases a collection of sculptures.